imartinez921/versify_full-stack/README.md

 * view Artist, Playlist, and Album pages.
 * create, edit, and delete playlists.
 * add songs to playlists.
-* add songs to queue.
+* add songs to the play queue.
 * play songs.

 ### Future features: